tc39/notes/es7/2016-09/sept-27.md

 BT: At least two

-FST: We have full patches, I think that's implementation experience
+EFT: We have full patches, I think that's implementation experience

 AWB: If we found bugs, they should be reported